PranavPatil7/GPU-Trace/README.md

-# Pytorch Custom CUDA kernel Tutorial
+# GPU Trace – CUDA Kernel Micro benchmarking for PyTorch

 This repository contains a tutorial code for making a custom CUDA function for pytorch.
 The code is based on the pytorch [C extension